 A mobile POS system or ‘mPOS’ is when a smartphone, tablet, or other mobile device acts as a point of sale terminal.
 All you need to do is use your mobile phone, turn on the POS software and start selling.

-One of the biggest advantages of mPOS systems is that they are highly portable and they allow you to quickly sell on the spot.
+One of the biggest advantages of mPOS systems is that they are highly portable and they allow you to sell on the spot quickly.

 Since these solutions do not take up too much space, mobile POS systems are popular in small retail stores and fast food establishments.
 And depending on your supplier, your mobile POS system may also offer features like loyalty programs, reporting, inventory management, and more.

 This is the system that supports the self-payment process for customers.
-In theory, it works exactly like the Desktop POS System, but the difference is that the customer scans the goods himself, and pays without the cashier.
-The most practical example is that supermarkets like Coles, Woolworths, etc in Australia are applying this system.
+In theory, it works exactly like the Desktop POS System, but the difference is that the customer scans the goods himself and pays without the cashier.
+The most practical example is that supermarkets like Coles, Woolworths, etc in Australia apply this system.

-III/ Wrapping Up Which is the Most Suitable POS System?
+Wrapping Up: Which is the Most Suitable POS System?

-Based on your business purpose, choose a POS system wisely and be as economical and flexible as possible.
+Choose a POS system wisely and be as economical and flexible as possible based on your business purpose.
 In today’s digital technology boom, a Cloud-Based POS system will be the perfect choice for any online retailer.

-Don’t miss the opportunity to optimize your revenue from both online and offline stores with ConnectPOS.
+Don’t miss the opportunity to optimize your revenue from online and offline stores with ConnectPOS.